samedskulj/weather-app/README.md

 # Weather-App-React.js
- A simple weather app application made using React.js and React Bootstrap
+#Technoliges used to make this:
+:computer: Vanilla JS
+:computer: HTML
+:computer: CSS
+:computer: React.js
+:computer: React-bootstrap
+#Description
+A very simple weather app made using the technoliges above.
+The purpose of this app is to show how simple is to make application that could be used by everyone or is used daily.